idan-tankel/BU-TD/README.md

  - Follow the structure inputs constructions of the EMNIST dataset with relations
  - Create a custom loader of your own dataset using the `inputs_to_structs` and the `structs_to_inputs` functions
  - There are a few specifications of `DsType` (supported datasets).
 You may see this as a depracated.
 The only thing you need to follow is adding a sturctured dataloader for the forward of the model
+ - If there is any other issues, please open them up within the repository :-)